signet4grn/SIGNET/docs/mannual.rst

 output data from your own pipeline:

 **Caution** **Please make sure that you are using the SLURM system.
-Please also don't run this step inside a container, as the singularity container is integrated as part of the procedure.** as it is integrated in the analysis.
+Please also don’t run this step inside a container, as the singularity container is integrated as part of the procedure.** as it is integrated in the analysis.

+.. _usage-8:

 Usage
 ^^^^^

 ::

    signet -n [OPTION VAL] ...

+.. _description-8:

 Description
 ^^^^^^^^^^^

 ::

      --net.gexp.data               gene expression data for GRN construction --net.geno.data               marker data for GRN construction
      --sig.pair                    significant index pairs for gene expression and markers --net.genename                gene name files for gene expression data --net.genepos                 gene position files for gene expression data --ncis                        maximum number of biomarkers for each gene --cor                         maximum correlation between biomarkers
      --nboots                      number of bootstraps datasets
      --memory                      memory in each node in GB --queue                       queue name
-      --ncores                      number of cores to use for each node --walltime            maximum walltime of the server in seconds --interactive                 T, F for interactive job scheduling or not --resn                        result prefix
+     --ncores                      number of cores to use for each node --walltime            maximum walltime of the server
+     --interactive                 T, F for interactive job scheduling or not --resn                        result prefix
      --sif                         singularity container
      --email                       send notification emails after each stage is compeleted if you have mail installed in Linux, and interactive=F

--  ``net.gexp.data``: output from ``signet -c``, including the expression data of genes with cis-eQTL, a n\*p matrix with each row encoding the gene expression data for one subject;
+-  ``net.gexp.data``: output from ``signet -c``, including the expression data of genes with cis-eQTL, a n*p matrix with each row encoding the gene expression data for one subject;
--  ``net.geno.data``: output from ``signet -c``, including the genotype data of significant cis-eQTL, a n\*p matrix with each row encoding the genotype data for one subject;
+-  ``net.geno.data``: output from ``signet -c``, including the genotype data of significant cis-eQTL, a n*p matrix with each row encoding the genotype data for one subject;
 -  ``sig.pair``: output from ``signet -c``, including the p-value of each pair of gene and its significant cis-eQTL with Column 1 specifying Gene Index (in ``net.Gexp.data``), Column specifying SNP Index (in ``all.Geno.data``), and Column 3 specifying p-value;
--  ``net.genename``: gene name in a p\*1 vector;
+-  ``net.genename``: gene name in a p*1 vector;
--  ``net.genepos``: gene position as a p\*4 matrix, with first column including gene names, second column including chromosome index (e.g, "chr1"), third and fourth columns including the start and end position of genes in the chromosome, respectly;
+-  ``net.genepos``: gene position as a p*4 matrix, with first column including gene names, second column including chromosome index (e.g, “chr1”), third and fourth columns including the start and end position of genes in the chromosome, respectly;
 -  ``ncis``: an integer as the maximum number of biomarkers associated with each gene.
 By default 3;